 Recent research has also uncovered that the once thought to be sterile placenta, may actually be home to bacteria which may prepare baby for life outside the womb throughout pregnancy.
 The bacteria found in the placenta, shows similarities between the bacteria found in the mouth which may indicate that bacteria travel from the mouth to placenta via the blood stream.

 After the first inoculation, a baby's skin microbiome will be enriched based on those who come in contact with baby, the types of personal care products used, exposure to medications and also exposure to the natural world.
 "Timely and proper establishment of healthy skin microbiome during this early period might have a pivotal role in denying access to potentially infectious microbes and could affect microbiome composition and stability extending into adulthood."
-I've written about the effects of our microbiome based on mode of delivery, in this article, if you want additional reading.

 What distrupts healthy skin mircobiome?